PowerLoom/snapshotter-lite-multi-setup/CLI_DOCUMENTATION.md

 ---

-For more information, visit the [PowerLoom documentation](https://docs.powerloom.io).
+For more information, visit the [Powerloom documentation](https://docs.powerloom.io).